rune-labs/runeq-python/docs/pages/quickstart.rst

 Events fall into many categories, including:

     - Activities (manually logged or ingested from HealthKit)
-    - Medication logs
+    - Medication and supplement logs
-    - Supplement logs
+    - Symptom logs
-    - Wellbeing
+    - Wellbeing logs
     - Free-text notes

 To query StrivePD events, you will need a **patient ID** and a **time range**: